Cardisk/pyADB/README.md

 ## Load

 This command allows you to load into a cache file all the devices situated in `devices.json` that the program found during `masscan`.
-If a diffrent file is passed to this command, it will check its existance and then do the same job of the default one.
+If a different file is passed to this command, it will check its existence and then do the same job of the default one.

 This command wrapper takes only one optional argument:
 * `--file/-f file_name`